FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes.md

 * New Import and Export Spat preferences.
 	* System to System, to back up your preferences.
 * Basic snapshot system implementation;
-	* snapshots can now be generated, recalled (with interpolation - xfade option) , deleted or renamed.
+	* snapshots can now be generated, recalled (with interpolation - crossfade option) , deleted or renamed.
 	* Gives the ability to create static images instead of using full automation.
 	* Basic menu is provided to manage snapshots and available to OSC messages (Lemur and Qlab template available).
 * Import speaker arrangements;